Randomized block Gram-Schmidt process for solution of linear systems and eigenvalue problems: Introduction

 \subsection{Preliminaries}

-Throughout this work, we use the following notations, which is an adaptation of the notations from~\cite{balabanov2021randomizedGS} to block linear algebra.
-As in~\cite{balabanov2021randomizedGS}, we denote Euclidean vectors $\bx$ by bold lowercase letters.
+Throughout this work, we use the following notations, which is an adaptation of the notations from~\parencite{balabanov2021randomizedGS} to block linear algebra.
+As in~\parencite{balabanov2021randomizedGS}, we denote vectors $\bx$ by bold lowercase letters.
 A matrix composed of several column vectors $\bx_1, \hdots, \bx_k$ is denoted with the associated bold capital letter and a subscript specifying the number of columns, i.e., $\bX_k$.
 If $k$ is constant, this notation can be simplified to $\bX$.
 The $(i,j)$-th block of a block matrix $\bX$ is denoted by $\bX_{(i,j)}$ i.e, we have

 for some $p$ and $l$.
 When $l=1$ (i.e., matrix $\bX$ is partitioned column-wise), the notation $\bX_{(1,j)}$ can be simplified to $\bX_{(j)}$. {The sub-block of $\bX$ composed of blocks $\bX_{(i,j)}$ with $N_1 \leq i \leq N_2$ and $M_1 \leq j \leq M_2$, is denoted by $\bX_{(N_1:N_2,M_1:M_2)}$.} We denote the matrix $\bX_{(N_1:N_2,M_1:M_1)}$ by simply $\bX_{(N_1:N_2,M_1)}$.
 Moreover, if $l =1$, then matrix $\bX_{(1:1,M_1:M_2)}$ is denoted by $\bX_{(M_1:M_2)}$, and matrix $\bX_{(M_1:M_1)}$ by $\bX_{(M_1)}$.
 The minimal and the maximal singular values of $\bX$ are denoted by $\sigma_{min}(\bX)$ and $\sigma_{max}(\bX)$, and the condition number by $\cond(\bX)$.
 We let $\langle \cdot, \cdot \rangle$ and $\|\cdot\| = \sigma_{max}(\cdot)$ be the $\ell_2$-inner product and $\ell_2$-norm, respectively. $\| \cdot \|_\Frob$ denotes the Frobenius norm.
 For two matrices (or vectors) $\bX$ and $\bY$, the relation $ \bX \leq \bY $ indicates that the entries of $\bX$ satisfy $x_{i,j} \leq y_{i,j}$.
 Furthermore, for a matrix (or a vector) $\bX$, we denote by $|\bX|$ the matrix $\bY$ with entries $y_{i,j}= |x_{i,j}|$.
 We also let $\bX^\mathrm{T}$ and $\bX^{\dagger}$ respectively indicate the transpose and the Moore--Penrose inverse of $\bX$.
 Finally, we let $\bI$ be {the} identity matrix of size appropriate to the expression where this notation is used.